Calculate page height and width Skip to content

 Example of a B2C lead magnet (coupon at signup):

-Example of a B2C lead magnet coupon at signup
+Example of a B2C lead magnet (coupon at signup)

 Step 3: Select the Type of Email Campaigns You Want to Send

 There are different types of emails you can use to fit your business goals.
-But a successful campaign isn’t all about the right strategy or right kind of email – it’s really about the right sequencing.
+But a successful campaign isn’t all about the right strategy or the right kind of email – it’s really about the right sequencing.

 Even if it’s the right email sent at the wrong time, people will opt-out of your emails.